Click here for more information about our organization

 1.)
 DOWNLOAD A MENTEE APPLICATION and Mail

 2.)
-Set up a time to meet with a TeenWorks staff so we can get to know you!
+We will Set up a time to meet with a TeenWorks staff so we can get to know you!

 3.)
-Show up to a TeenWorks program, scheduled activity, or a meeting with your mentor
+BE faithful in showing for your scheduled activity or a meeting with your mentor

 Joining Teenworks FAQ